dalitun/applications/Jstart/README_EN.md

 5. Go to the « [Stacks](https://console.cloudwatt.com/project/stacks/) » section of the console
 6. Click on « Launch stack », then « Template file » and select the file you just saved to your PC, and finally click on « NEXT »
 7. Name your stack in the « Stack name » field
-8. Enter the name of your keypair in the « SSH Keypair » field
-9. Write a passphrase that will be used for encrypting backups
-10. Choose your instance size using the « Instance Type » dropdown and click on « LAUNCH »
+8. Fill the two fields « Name prefix key » and «/ 24 cidr of private network » and click "LAUNCH"

 The stack will be automatically generated (you can see its progress by clicking on its name).
 When all modules become green, the creation will be complete.
-You can then go to the "Instances" menu to find the floating IP, or simply refresh the current page and check the Overview tab for a handy link.

 If you've reached this point, you're already done!
-Go enjoy Mail!

 ### A one-click chat sounds really nice...

 ...
 Good!
 Go to the [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website, choose the apps, press **DEPLOYER** and follow the simple steps...
-2 minutes later, a green button appears... **ACCEDER**: you have your mail server!
+2 minutes later, a green button appears... **ACCEDER**: you have your stack !

 ## Enjoy